-Cover crops may be established between successive production crops or companion- planted or relayplanted into production crops.
+Cover crops may be established between successive production crops, or companion-planted or relayplanted into production crops.
 Select species and planting dates that will not compete with the production crop yield or harvest.

 Do not burn cover crop residue.
+Do not plow cover crop under in the fall.